Oman country brief

 The Sultanate of Oman is the oldest independent state in the Arab World.
 It is bordered by Saudi Arabia on the western side, the United Arab Emirates (UAE) in the northwest and Yemen in the southwest.
 Oman has two enclaves (Madha and the Musandam peninsula) within the land borders of the UAE.
 Oman also has maritime borders with Iran and Pakistan.
 The Arabian Sea lies to Oman's southeast, and the Gulf of Oman to the northeast.
 Although partially under Portuguese occupation during the 16th to mid-17th century, Oman had its own empire in East Africa from the early 18th to the mid-19th century.
-Oman has a population of 4.0 million (2016).
+Oman has a population of 4.2 million (2018).
 Foreign expatriates are estimated to make up to 45 per cent of the population.
 Administratively, Oman is divided into six regions.
-Its national day, 18 November, is the birthday of the Sultan, HM Qaboos bin Said Al-Said.
+Its national day, 18 November, is the birthday of the former Sultan, HM Qaboos bin Said Al-Said.
 Oman's capital is Muscat on the northern coast.

 As with other Gulf countries, Oman has a large youth population (approximately 45 per cent are under the age of 24).
 Popular protests occurred in Oman in 2011 calling for economic reform, jobs and access to education, leading to some reforms.

 Oman is a member of the United Nations, World Trade Organization, Arab League, Organisation of Islamic Cooperation, Gulf Cooperation Council (GCC) and the Indian Ocean Rim Association (IORA).